1. Where is the festival and how do I get there?

 Chairs are not allowed, so we suggest bringing a blanket to sit on the sections of grass.
-Benches, bleachers, and a small number of non-reserved seats are available.
+A small number of non-reserved seats are available.
 But, come at least 20 minutes early to find space for you and your friends.
 Seating is limited!

 4. How much are tickets?

 The Battery Dance Festival is free and open to the public!